beurdouche/mls-architecture/draft-omara-mls-architecture.md

 key material with the DS.
 This key material represents the initial contribution from each member that will be used in the establishment of the shared group key.
-This initial keying material MUST be authenticated using the Client's identity key.
+This initial keying material MUST be authenticated using the Client's long-term identity key.
 Thus, the Client stores:

 * A credential from the Authentication service attesting to the binding between the Member and the Client's identity key.

 * The member's initial keying material signed with the Client's identity key.

+* The member's initial ephemeral public signature key signed with the Client's identity key.

 As noted above, Members may have multiple Clients, each with their own keying material, and thus there may be multiple entries stored